-UCF has one of the nation’s best innovation and entrepreneurial networks and is one of 37 universities nationwide that is leading an I-Corps Site program.
+UCF has one of the nation’s best innovation and entrepreneurial networks and is one of over 80 universities nationwide that is leading an I-Corps Site program.
 NSF has also established regional I-Corps Nodes, located in such innovation hotspots as Washington DC, New York City, Michigan, San Francisco and Massachusetts.

 The UCF I-Corps program is administered by the university’s Center for Innovation and Entrepreneurship (CIE), a department that consolidates and coordinates UCF’s major innovation and entrepreneurship support activities.
 The CIE is the collective home for UCF’s existing entrepreneurship related programs and will be an integral part of both the identification of potential team members and the follow-up mentoring and coaching activities.
 By utilizing a group of experienced advisors to mentor and coach the selected teams, the NSF is counting on cultivating more qualified applicants for larger funding awards, such as the $50,000 offered by the NSF.
 A specific goal of UCF’s I-Corps program is to increase the numbers of women and underrepresented minorities involved in starting companies.